davidAlgis/A-Framework-for-Real-Time-Ocean/review/Review abbreviate.md

 ## General Remarks

-- [ ] Although, the solid->water action simulation is primitive and lacks explanations and obvious improvements:
+- [x] Although, the solid->water action simulation is primitive and lacks explanations and obvious improvements: ✅ 2025-02-04
 1. The movement of the hulls and how the corresponding translations/rotations of hulls affect the solid->water interaction is not clearly described.
 It appears that only the translation part is taken in account.
-2. Finite difference method used to simulate interactive waves is extremely primitive and is able to simulate vertical displacement of interactive waves only.
+	🔼We have added some precision about how to handle the rotation of the body for mask calculation.
 Tessendorf's eWave based on FFT+iFFT per simulation step is a bit more expensive but produces full 3D displacements of the interactive waves.
 3. Injecting displacements into water caused by movement of solid objects, called wave generation in the paper, based on functions representing side and front/back effect, looks absolutely artificial.
 Instead, a per-gridpoint signed difference in volumes produced by intersections of hull volume and still water volume at current vs previous simulation step